 Pimsleur is better for speaking practice and pronunciation through audio repetition.
 Duolingo is better for building vocabulary on a budget with gamified lessons.
 Neither will make you fluent on its own.
-If conversation practice with real pronunciation feedback is what you’re after, a conversation-focused app like Copycat Cafe fills the gap both leave.

-Here’s the short version:
+The short version:

 Both Pimsleur and Duolingo teach you about a language.
 If your goal is to actually speak it confidently, you’ll likely need to supplement either one.
 Read on for the full breakdown.

-Pimsleur and Duolingo aren’t just different — they’re almost complete opposites.
+Pimsleur and Duolingo aren’t just different.
+They’re almost complete opposites.
 Choosing between them is really about choosing between two fundamentally different philosophies of how languages are learned.

 Pimsleur was developed by Dr. Paul Pimsleur in the 1960s and has been available in various formats (cassettes, CDs, apps) since the 1980s.
 The method is built on a single belief: languages are best learned through listening and speaking, not reading or grammar exercises.
 Lessons are audio-based, roughly 30 minutes each, and rely heavily on listen-and-repeat drills with spaced repetition.
 You hear a phrase, you repeat it, and the system brings it back at increasing intervals.
-There are no transcripts in the Classic version — it’s all ears.
+There are no transcripts in the Audio-Only version; it’s all ears.

 Duolingo arrived in 2012 with a radically different philosophy: make language learning free, fun, and addictive.
 Lessons are visual, gamified, and bite-sized (5-10 minutes).
 You earn points, maintain streaks, and compete on leaderboards.
-A cast of charming characters — including the famously cynical teenager Lily — keeps you coming back daily.
+A cast of charming characters, including the famously cynical teenager Lily, keeps you coming back daily.
 It feels more like playing a mobile game than studying.

 Both Pimsleur and Duolingo are available as mobile and web apps, and both cover a wide range of languages.
 But there are some important differences:

-Duolingo is visual and gamified.
-You learn through varied exercises — translation, fill-in-the-blank, listening, matching — and pick up patterns as you go.
+- Duolingo is visual and gamified.
+You learn through varied exercises (translation, fill-in-the-blank, listening, matching) and pick up patterns as you go.
 There are brief grammar guidebooks, but the main method is learning by doing.

-Pimsleur forces you to speak.
-Every lesson requires you to actively produce language — say words and phrases aloud, respond to prompts, build sentences.
+- Pimsleur forces you to speak.
+Every lesson requires you to actively produce language: say words and phrases aloud, respond to prompts, build sentences.
 You can’t passively tap your way through a Pimsleur lesson.

-Duolingo rarely makes you speak.
+- Duolingo rarely makes you speak.
 Most exercises are tap-and-match or type-and-translate.
-There are some speaking exercises, but the pronunciation feedback is essentially pass/fail — it confirms you said something, not whether you said it well.
+There are some speaking exercises, but the pronunciation feedback is essentially pass/fail.
+It confirms you said something, not whether you said it well.

 If you’re specifically learning French, check out our in-depth Pimsleur review and our detailed Duolingo review.

-Before diving into the detailed comparison, it’s worth noting the gap that neither app fully addresses — because this is what trips up most learners:
+Before diving into the detailed comparison, it’s worth noting the gap that neither app fully addresses, because this is what trips up most learners:

 Pimsleur’s speaking practice is real but limited.
 You repeat structured phrases and build sentences from prompts, which is excellent for pronunciation and recall.
 But you never have a free-form conversation.
 The vocabulary is narrow, and in our French testing, the language tends to be more formal than what you’d hear in everyday situations.
-You also can’t slow down the audio, and Classic users won’t see any written text at all.
+You also can’t slow down the audio, and Audio-Only users won’t see any written text at all.

 Duolingo’s speaking practice is minimal.
 The app checks that you said something that vaguely matches the expected phrase, but it doesn’t evaluate how you said it.
 You won’t get a pronunciation score or specific guidance on what to improve.
-And while the vocabulary is broad, much of it is whimsical rather than practical — phrases like “I am a cat” or “This is my first cow” are fun but won’t help you order dinner.
+And while the vocabulary is broad, much of it is whimsical rather than practical.
+Phrases like “I am a cat” or “This is my first cow” are fun but won’t help you order dinner.

 Here’s how Pimsleur and Duolingo compare across the areas that matter most when choosing a language learning app.

-Pimsleur uses what it calls the “Pimsleur Method” — audio-based spaced repetition.
+Pimsleur uses what it calls the “Pimsleur Method”: audio-based spaced repetition.
 A narrator introduces a short dialogue, then breaks it down phrase by phrase.
 You repeat, respond to prompts, and gradually build longer sentences.
 New material is mixed with reviews of earlier lessons.
 The Premium version adds flashcards, speaking exercises, and some visual elements, but the core method is audio-driven.

 Duolingo takes a gamified, intuitive approach.
-You learn through varied exercises — translation, fill-in-the-blank, listening, matching, and some speaking — and pick up grammar patterns through exposure rather than explicit instruction.
+You learn through varied exercises (translation, fill-in-the-blank, listening, matching, and some speaking) and pick up grammar patterns through exposure rather than explicit instruction.
 Brief grammar guidebooks are available, but the primary method is learning by doing, with points and streaks keeping you motivated.

 Pimsleur offers 50+ languages, including widely-spoken options like Spanish, French, German, Japanese, and Mandarin, plus less common choices like Dari and Ojibwe.